bdlangton/monte-carlo-for-hardrock/README.md

 Note that there could be differences between these results and what Hardrock publishes.
-It depends on how many simulation runs you do, but also it depends on what picks the RD uses and what pools those end up coming from.
+It depends on how many simulation runs you do, but also it depends on what picks the RD uses and what pools those end up coming from, and whether the preliminary ticket numbers end up changing.

 This does not factor in your odds of getting onto the waitlist, just your odds of getting selected into the original list of starters.